raynamharris/jobs/2021-03-01_RtD_letter.md

 ## 1-2 paragraphs about why you're excited to work on Read the Docs

-I first heard about the Chan Zuckerberg Initiative in 2015, and I have followed the progress of the growth of the organization every since.
+I first heard about the Chan Zuckerberg Initiative in 2015, and I have followed the progress of the growth of the organization ever since.
 I've been using
 Read the Docs documentation building and hosting services since I discovered the training program run by C. Titus Brown at UC Davis.
 I have a Ph.D. in Cell and Molecular Biology and a decade of experience managing open science projects.
 I enjoy making discoveries and teaching science, but I believe my greatest contributions to science and society are my ability to empower others to make and share discoveries that advance our understanding of biological processes.
 I believe a position as a developer advocate with documentation skills at Read the Docs will help me contribute to the shared goals of leveraging technology to help solve some of the world’s toughest challenges.

 ## 1-2 paragraphs about a project you're proud of